 I have spoken about fat shaming, dressing for my body shape, my feelings towards people pointing out my weight and my own body issues on my blog before.
-As a lot in my attitude towards my weight has changed I wanted to write up a little update.
+This post is an update, as a lot of my attitudes towards my weight has changed.

 The idea to write this post actually came from asking myself; Am I body positive?
 My initial response was “yes and no”.

 What does body confidence mean to me?

 Body confidence to me just means being confident in your own skin.
 It’s that unconditional love you have for yourself, regardless of how others may perceive you.

 I’m not sure if I can say I’m completely body confident, there is still work to be done.
 It’s one of those “it’s complicated” relationships.
 At the moment I can say that my weight doesn’t bother me as much as it used to.

 I have surrounded myself with people who don’t constantly criticise their appearance.
 A lot of people don’t realise the negative effect that has one others around them.
 When I’m not feeling very body positive, the last thing I want to do is be around someone who has nothing good to say about themselves.

 Compliments help!
 This kind of relates to my first point but, my own self confidence doesn’t always come from within, a lot of the time it is from others.
 Ideally I would want that confidence for myself and it will come, for now being around people who compliment you and make you feel good about yourself really helps to accept the parts of you that you might not like.